 5. Do not stop looking at your surroundings.
 A good photo could be waiting for you just around the corner.”

-“The city skyline like the natural landscape is beautiful, dynamic and extremely enticing to capture on photograph!
-Whether you’re photographing a historic skyline piercing the skies with spires and church bell towers, or a restless metropolis with soaring skyscrapers, here’s some of my favorite tips to get the best out of your captures.
+“The city skyline like the natural landscape is beautiful, dynamic and extremely enticing to capture on a photograph!
+Whether you’re photographing a historic skyline piercing the skies with spires and church bell towers, or a restless metropolis with soaring skyscrapers, here are some of my favourite tips to get the best out of your captures.

 1. Time of Day and Lighting.
 The time of day you choose to shoot can impact greatly on the mood and dimension of your photo.
 I personally love photographing between sunset and twilight.
 Golden sunlight gives a photo more depth and natural warmth while city lights and traffic at the blue of twilight somehow shows the city’s spirit and heartbeat and is a thrill to capture.

-2. Taking advantage of wet weather.
+2. Taking advantage of the wet weather.
 Every so often the weather fails to cooperate with you and although sunset skies are always the dream, this is not always possible on cloudy or rainy days.
-This however presents you with more interesting photo opportunities.
+This, however, presents you with more interesting photo opportunities.
 Look for puddles that can create surreal reflections especially when it is darker.
 Water droplets on surfaces or objects can also create intriguing perspectives for your photo.
-Look out for color to brighten your photos on gray days, such a a crowd with umbrellas.
-There’s always an opportunity to take a great photo regardless of weather!
+Look out for colour to brighten your photos on grey days, such a crowd with umbrellas.
+There’s always an opportunity to take a great photo regardless of the weather!

 “My favourite spots for photography are picture-perfect European towns filled with old charm and amazing scenic beauty.
 Even if I’m in a small village I will still find plenty to photograph.